kahmali/meteor-restivus/README.md

 ### Collection

-The first - and only required - parameter of `Restivus.addCollection()` is a Mongo Collection.
+The first - and only required - parameter of `Restivus#addCollection()` is a Mongo Collection.
 Please check out the [Meteor docs](http://docs.meteor.com/#/full/collections) for more on creating collections.
 The `Meteor.users` collection will have [special endpoints] (#users-collection-endpoints) generated.

 ### Collection Options

-Route and endpoint configuration options are available in `Restivus.addCollection()` (as the 2nd, optional parameter).
+Route and endpoint configuration options are available in `Restivus#addCollection()` (as the 2nd, optional parameter).

 #### Route Configuration